lumberjackchef/silk/README.md

 * * *

-A Modern VCS for Multi-Component Projects
+A modern Source Code Management tool for multi-component software projects

 * * *